 However, if you’re not so sure, there are plenty of ways to seek out the programs in your ideal location.
 The resource I provide in the last question of this post may help you find some potential destinations!

 This is a great question to ask yourself before you begin looking into programs.
 If you have specific interests within your field, find out whether a program offers related courses or clinical experiences.
 Finding this information out can help you easily narrow down your search.

 Specific interests may be as broad as medical- vs. school-based Speech Pathology.
 Some people just know they want to work in a hospital.
 Others can’t picture themselves anywhere but an elementary school.

 Interests can also be as narrow as research in a specific disorder.
-For example, I am interested in medical speech pathology, but specifically in TBI (traumatic brain injury) and dysphagia (disorder of swallowing).
+For example, I am interested in medical speech pathology, but specifically in TBI (traumatic brain injury) and dysphagia (swallowing disorder).
 During my grad school search, I kept my interests in mind as I scrolled through each program’s site.